 Stellar black holes — small but deadly

-When a star burns through the last of its fuel, it may find itself collapsing.
-For smaller stars, up to about three times the sun's mass, the new core will be a neutron star or a white dwarf.
-But when a larger star collapses, it continues to fall in on itself to create a stellar black hole.
+When a star burns through the last of its fuel, the object may collapse, or fall into itself.
+For smaller stars (those up to about three times the sun's mass), the new core will become a neutron star or a white dwarf.
+But when a larger star collapses, it continues to compress and creates a stellar black hole.

-Black holes formed by the collapse of individual stars are (relatively) small, but incredibly dense.
-Such an object packs three times or more the mass of the sun into a city-sized range.
-This leads to a crazy amount of gravitational force pulling on objects around it.
-Black holes consume the dust and gas from the galaxy around them, growing in size.
+Black holes formed by the collapse of individual stars are relatively small but incredibly dense.
+One of these objects packs more than three times the mass of the sun into the diameter of a city.
+This leads to a crazy amount of gravitational force pulling on objects around the object.
+Stellar black holes then consume the dust and gas from their surrounding galaxies, which keeps them growing in size.